jlayt/ArkMatrix/README.md

 *   Run 'python arkmatrix.py --help' to see the available options
 *   ArkMatrix will guess the file formats from the file suffixes
-*   The matrix will only be reduced if you set the --reduce or -r flag and the matrix is valid
+*   The output matrix will always be fully processed unless you set the --validate or -v flag to only validate
-*   The subgroup and group matrices will only be generated if you set the --group or -g flag and the matrix is valid.

 To generate a graphical version of smaller matrices, install yEd <https://www.yworks.com/products/yed>.

-*   Run 'python arkmatrix.py -r -s mysite.csv mysite.gml'
+*   Run 'python arkmatrix.py --graph gml mysite.csv mysite_reduced.csv'
 *   Open mysite.gml in yEd
-*   Choose Layout > Hierarchical and click OK
+*   Choose Layout > Hierarchical, customise the settings for orthogonal grouped edges and click OK

 ## CSV Format

+ArkMatrix supports a CSV formats as documented at  <https://github.com/lparchaeology/ArkMatrix/blob/master/docs/format_csv.md>.

 The simple CSV format consists of two columns representing a stratigraphic relationship between two contexts, the first column being above, the second column being below.
 If column 1 is left empty, then the previous value in column 2 is used as the above value (see <https://github.com/lparchaeology/ArkMatrix/blob/master/test/csv_simple.csv> for an example).